 The team at Buchanan Firm however devoted eight months to intense investigation, gathering key evidence, and reconstructing the collision with the best experts in the United States.
 They showed the driver’s insurance company they could prove she was at fault for the accident.
 Evidence the law firm found and pieced together revealed the SUV driver should have seen Jacob and had plenty of time to stop before striking him in the crosswalk.
 Robert J. Buchanan persuaded her insurer to pay $1.25 million, the limits of her two insurance policies, to settle the matter out of the courthouse.
 The money will provide care, equipment, and resources Jacob needs.

 If you or someone you know was seriously injured in a motor vehicle accident, please contact Buchanan Firm for help (800-272-4080; buchananfirm.com).
-The motor vehicle crash injury experts will immediately investigate the accident and help you obtain reimbursement for the harms and losses.
+Our expert Michigan car accident lawyers will immediately investigate the accident and help you obtain reimbursement for the harms and losses.